asinglebit/gpu-accelerated-particles/README.md

 TODO:

-1. Initial pass, write starting data into textures
-2. Regular pass, combine data into render buffer
+1. Add a velocities buffer and duplicate positions and velocities buffers.
+2. Compute positions and velocities in fragment shaders.
+3. Introduce buffer swapping mechanism